Wilsons-Navid/ML_For_Phishing_Detection_/README.md

 **Last Updated**: 2025-01-18
 **Version**: 1.0.0
-**Status**: Production Ready ✅
+**Status**: Production Ready

 ---

-For detailed methodology, results analysis, and African context discussion, please refer to the academic report included in this repository.
+For detailed methodology, results analysis, and African context discussion, please refer to the Jupyter notebook included in this repository.

-**Happy Phishing Detection! 🛡️**